DaveBitter/graduation_internship/log.md

 # Graduation Internship ViriCiti
+## Week 14
+### What did I do?
+I started the week off with fixing bugs.
+I tackled quite a few.
+After that I implemented Redux some more to improve the app.
+The user's assets and fleets now are stored in the Redux state.

+I also designed the app icons for the app and held a little user test in the office for these icons.
+I then setup all the developer accounts at Google and Apple for the release of the app.

+On Friday I released all the services together with Sakif Surur.
+The first version of the app can now be tested inhouse.
+Exciting times!

+### For who/what did I do this?
+I did all of this to have enough time for the release process.
+We want to start testing the app as soon as possible.
+This can now be done.

+### What went well/not so well?
+Everything went well.

 ## Week 13
 ### What did I do?
 This week I worked on bugs that needed to be fixed for the beta release.
 I first fixed the bug where my native server would crash if a socket suddenly disconnected.
 I then fixed the issue where a token expires.
 The app will now log you out if the token is expired.
 I also fixed the issues where the data wasn't sorted correctly.